open-contracting/deploy/docs/how-to/kingfisher.rst

 This should match ``salt/ocdskingfisherprocess.sls`` (up-to-date as of 2019-12-19).
 You can ``git log salt/ocdskingfisherprocess.sls`` to see if there have been any relevant changes, and update this page accordingly.

 This assumes that there have been no changes to ``requirements.txt``.
-If you are adding an index or performing an operation that locks tables for longer than uWSGI's ``harakiri`` setting, this might interfere with an ongoing collection (until queues are fully implemented).
+If you are adding an index, altering a column, updating many rows, or performing another operation that locks tables or rows for longer than uWSGI's ``harakiri`` setting, this might interfere with an ongoing collection (until queues are fully implemented).

 Below, the two key operations are reloading uWSGI with the new application code, and migrating the database.